AI Research & Prototypes

 Featured Prototypes

-Training Custom AI Models To Capture Illustration Style
+Custom AI Model Training - Matching Illustration Style

 In collaboration with my colleague, Stephen Halker, (who is a highly talented illustrator), we set out to compose an informal data set of his drawings and use it to train a custom model on their specific illustration style.
 For model training, we used Adobe Firefly.
 I was quite impressed with the results.
 Below you can see samples from the original data set and then AI image generations we created after the model training was complete.